powerhome/playbook/playbook/app/pb_kits/playbook/pb_advanced_table/docs/_advanced_table_responsive.md

-The responsive prop can be set to "scroll" or "none", and is set to "scroll" by default to make Advanced Tables responsive.
-To disable, set responsive="none".
+The `responsive` prop can be set to "scroll" or "none", and is set to "scroll" by default to make Advanced Tables responsive.
+To disable, set `responsive="none"`.